youneslaaroussi/TasteThreads/TERMS.md

 - User authentication and profiles
 - Group chat rooms with human and AI participants
 - AI-powered recommendations using data from Yelp and your preferences, location context, and history
-- Saved places and AI “discoveries” maintained in your account
+- Saved places and AI "discoveries" maintained in your account
-- Optional integrations with services like WhatsApp and Yelp Reservations
+- Optional integrations with services like Yelp Reservations

 We may add, modify, or remove features from time to time.